-The Tragically Hip's Gord Downie dies at age 53
+Tributes pour in for Gord Downie: 'We already miss Gord the music fan'

 Obituary: Gord Downie, troubadour of Canada, charmed and challenged a nation

-"Gord knew this day was coming — his response was to spend this precious time as he always had — making music, making memories and expressing deep gratitude to his family and friends for a life well lived, often sealing it with a kiss on the lips," the statement said.

-Downie spent the last chapter of his life raising funds for brain cancer research and advocating for the rights of Canada's Indigenous Peoples.
+'With just a few words, you gave the whole country Courage': Fans pay tribute to Gord Downie

-"Gord said he had lived many lives," said the statement, which was attributed to the Downie family.
+Mr. Downie died Tuesday night, according to the band's website, with children and family nearby.
+"Gord said he had lived many lives," said a statement from his family.
 "As a musician, he lived 'the life' for over 30 years, lucky to do most of it with his high school buddies.
 At home, he worked just as tirelessly at being a good father, son, brother, husband and friend.
 No one worked harder on every part of their life than Gord.
 No one."

-One of the country's most revered singer-songwriters, Downie penned a steady stream of 1990s rock radio staples including "New Orleans Is Sinking," "Blow at High Dough," "Courage," "Ahead By a Century" and "Bobcaygeon."

-The country was shocked when Downie revealed his terminal cancer diagnosis in May 2016.
-The band's subsequent tour sold out nearly immediately.
+Forming in the mid-eighties, the Hip emerged from Kingston, Ont. as a force in blues rock with songs like New Orleans is Sinking, but as their phenomenon grew, so too did their sound, in both style and appeal.
+Through songs such as Fifty Mission Cap and Ahead by a Century, Mr. Downie committed his poetry to both howls and coos, helping the band become kings of CanCon by the time they launched their Another Roadside Attraction festival tours in 1993.
+It was on these tours and others that Canadians got up close and personal with the Hip – and with the bands they hand-picked to open for them.

+Mr. Downie and the Hip's influence will live not just through their own music, but through that of the artists whose boats they lifted with their rising tide.
+Eric's Trip, Rheostatics, Sarah Harmer's band Weeping Tile, Sam Roberts Band, the Joel Plaskett Emergency, Wintersleep, Arkells: the list of artists the Hip has nurtured who have risen to acclaim – from roughshod D.I.Y. bands to chest-pounding anthem-witers – is a staggering spectrum of the rock side of Canadiana.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.